 Even before contracts are signed or budgets set aside, every new project

 begins with a plan.
-And in order to cope with the chaos that will come with the work, leaders must have a complete and well-thought out project management
+And in order to cope with the chaos that will come with the work, leaders must have a complete and well-thought out project management plan

 This will be a document that predicts the timeline of how long work will take, who the main stakeholders are, what deliverables are expected and when, contingencies in case of emergencies or delays, and details that should help any manager deal with unforeseen circumstances and fresh challenges.

-A project management plan is a road map that directs a project team from start date to completion.
+plan is a road map that directs a project team from start date to completion.
 It's the key to executing a successful project with minimal stress.

 When leaders carefully plot the course ahead, using the right strategies, input, and tools, they position their teams to work efficiently and get things done.